HsecCx/workshop1/lab4_malicious_packages/index.md

 ## Key Takeaways

 - Malicious Package results are included in Checkmarx SCA results
+- Add a difference between a vuln and malicious code.
 - Unlike vulnerabilities where we have CVEs, malicious packages don't have a standardized identifier
-- Supply Chain Attacks can be surprisingly unsophisticated, but easily incorporated
+- Supply Chain Attacks can be surprisingly unsophisticated, but easily executed
 - TypoSquatting exploits common typos in popular package names (e.g., "momnet" vs "moment")
 - RepoJacking involves account takeovers to inject malicious code into legitimate packages
 - LLM Hallucination Exploitation is an emerging threat where attackers create packages with names suggested by AI tools